 Prior to July 2007, the QCB closely tracked the interest rates of the U.S. Federal Reserve Bank as the Qatari riyal is pegged to the U.S. dollar.
 However, the QCB did not deem it necessary to reduce interest rates to the same extent, or as quickly, as the U.S. Federal Reserve Bank on the last several occasions that the latter has reduced its interest rates.
 Since December 2016, the QCB has again begun closely tracking the interest rates of the U.S. Federal Reserve Bank.
-During the recent United States' tightening cycle that started in 2022, the QCB hiked rates alongside the U.S. Federal Reserve, but not to the same extent, given that rate hikes started from a higher base and inflation dynamics in Qatar is different than in the United States.
-As at the date of this Prospectus, the QCB deposit rate is 5.75 per cent. and its lending rate is 6.25 per cent.
+During the recent United States' monetary cycle that started with a significant tightening in 2022 and a subsequent easing from September 2024, the QCB moved rates alongside the U.S. Federal Reserve, but not to the same extent, given that the starting point of rate differentials provided some margin for Qatar to adjust in a manner that is adequate to both maintain a stable peg and consider local economic conditions.
+As at the date of this Prospectus, the QCB deposit rate is 4.6 per cent. and its lending rate is 5.1 per cent.